wemap/Sample-Slam/README.md

 The SolAR SLAM samples show a SolAR pipeline for augmented reality based on a SLAM.

 Run whether the SolARSlamSampleMono.exe (showing a mono thread demonstration of the SolAR SLAM), or the SolARSlamSampleMulti.exe (showing a multi thread demonstration of the SolAR SLAM).
 Move the camera to initialize the SLAM.
-You will see in a dediacted window the 3D point cloud reconstructed by the SLAM.
+You will see in a dedicated window the 3D point cloud reconstructed by the SLAM.

 You can also test the TestSlamPlugin.exe (showing an application loading the SLAM pipeline embedded into a dedicated SolAR Module).
 Here, you need to print the FiducialMarker.gif.
 When the application is started, just point to the fiducial marker to initialize the SLAM.